JaacRepo/JAAC/README.md

 # JAAC
-Java implementation of Actors with Coroutines
+Java implementation of Actors with Coroutines.
+Extended to Scala with typechecking.